 IP Year in Review

-Our panel of Intellectual Property experts will review the key decisions of 2017 affecting licensing law and practice.
+Intellectual property experts will review the key decisions affecting licensing law and practice in 2018.

 Joe specializes in structuring and negotiating tech/IP-centric deals (all kinds of technology transactions, JVs, patent licensing/sales, and IP aspects of mergers & acquisitions), in the use of IP as strategic business assets, and in IP monetization.
 He has been lead counsel on hundreds of deals involving tens of billions of dollars in value – within and across the computer, electronics, semiconductor, entertainment, consumer goods, chemicals, energy, automotive, manufacturing and healthcare industries.
 He also serves as a consultant or expert witness in high stakes litigations involving issues of patents, patent/tech transactions (including licenses), and strategic alliances/joint ventures.

 Kent Richardson, Richardson Oliver

 Kent counsels clients on a variety of patent and business matters including patent buying, selling, licensing, valuation, prosecution and operations.
 He has licensing and marketing patent portfolio experiences resulting in more than $600M of patent license bookings.
 Kent has served as an expert witness on patent monetization and licensing practices in cases in England and the United States.
 Prior to founding the ROL Group, he was the General Manager of ThinkFire Services USA, Ltd’s Silicon Valley office.
 Kent has worked in various senior management roles with such growth businesses as Sezmi, Constellation Capital, Rambus, and Numerical Technologies.
 Kent was also an attorney in private practice at Wilson Sonsini.

 John Cabeca, USPTO Silicon Valley